The Top 10 Most Read Articles in 2024

 I may get into what it means to love God in these various ways in another blog post, but first I am realizing it’s important to see that love is meant to be the primary object and focus of our hearts, souls, strength, and mind.
 Loving God is the ultimate goal of these things – not the other way around.

 We engage our hearts, souls, strength and minds in order to know God.
 Knowing God in a Hebrew sense means much more than intellectual ascent and understanding.
-It means relationship because love is relational.
+It means relationship.
+This makes sense because love is relational.

-Knowing is also the primary focus of apologetics, but the emphasis on knowing in apologetics, especially for western-mined Christians, is often primarily intellectual.
-In apologetics, we talk about learning various arguments for God, like the cosmological argument, the argument from fine-tuning, and the ontological argument.
-Then there is the Kalaam cosmological argument, and variations on variations of arguments.
+Knowing is also the primary focus of apologetics, but the emphasis on knowing in apologetics, especially for western-minded Christians, is often simply intellectual.
+In apologetics, we talk about learning various arguments for God, like the cosmological argument, the argument from fine-tuning, and the ontological argument, and so on.

-We talk sometimes about which arguments are the best arguments, which arguments are most effective and most difficult for a nonbeliever to counter.
+We debate which arguments are the best arguments, which arguments are most effective, and which arguments are most difficult for a nonbeliever to counter.
 We talk as if we do apologetics like gladiators in an arena where knowledge is the ultimate weapon.

-I have suspected for awhile now we are missing the boat when we view apologetics this way.
+I have suspected for awhile now that we are missing the boat when we “view “do” apologetics this way.
 Maybe I am slow to this realization, and most other people are way ahead of me, but I suspect I may be more typical than I fear.

 Continue reading “The Best and Hardest Apologetic Argument”